SoundChaser83/devilutionx-apocrypha/README.md

 Loot fixes for nightmare and hell difficulties, making normal difficulty no longer the ideal place to find the best loot in the game

+Fixed a bug preventing some unique items from generating, meaning all unique items are now obtainable in both single player and multiplayer

 Substantially nerfed Sorcerer's mana gain per magic point

 Sorcerer now has drastically reduced mana costs for almost every spell